trisacrypto/trisa/docs/content/gds/admin/configuration/bff.en.md

 title: "BFF"
 date: 2022-12-22T11:52:54-06:00
 lastmod: 2022-12-22T11:52:54-06:00
-description: "Configuring the BFF for vaspdirectory.net"
+description: "Configuring the BFF for trisa.directory"
 weight: 20
 ---

-The BFF (backend for frontend) is the backend API that powers the GDS UI at [vaspdirectory.net](https://vaspdirectory.net).
+The BFF (backend for frontend) is the backend API that powers the GDS UI at [trisa.directory](https://trisa.directory).
 The GDS UI is intended to give users a single access portal to both the MainNet and TestNet as well as to support non-GDS features like collaborators and TRISA Service Providers.
 Because of this it sits in the middle of multiple services, including both the MainNet and TestNet GDS services and multiple data sources.
 Its environment variables are all prefixed with the `GDS_BFF_` tag.
 The primary configuration is as follows:

 | EnvVar                | Type     | Default               | Description                                                                                                      |
 |-----------------------|----------|-----------------------|------------------------------------------------------------------------------------------------------------------|